Ross97/FYP_pSolve/README.md

 The idea is to create an application that can solve puzzles (such as sudokus) from simple image input.

-pSolve is my final year project and as such is **a work in progress**, more puzzles and in-depth testcases will be added at a later stage.
+pSolve is my final year project and as such is **a work in progress**; more puzzles and in-depth testcases will be added at a later stage.

 ### Early Demo

-Below is an example of sudoku solving where the client captures an image of an unsolved sudoku.
+Below is an demo of sudoku solving where the client captures an image of an unsolved sudoku.
 The server solves the sudoku and the client displays the solution.
 In this case no OCR correction was needed on the client.

 ![](https://media.giphy.com/media/ibp9jG9jBfFLNhy8z2/giphy.gif)